Milkshiift/YouTubeTLDR/README.md

 4. Click "Advanced Settings" and enter your API key
 5. Paste a YouTube URL and click "Summarize"

+You can change the IP and port with TLDR_IP and TLDR_PORT environment variables

 ## 🔨 Building from Source

 1. Install the **nightly** [Rust toolchain](https://www.rust-lang.org/tools/install)